-Working directories should contain a unique identifier (pid) unless there is an application need to share the directory across multiple jobs (e.g. a forecast job writing output that is needed by a post job running in parallel).
-Working directories should be removed upon successful completion of the run.
-All data that is needed for longer than one cycle should be copied to \$COMOUT, \$GESOUT or \$PCOM.
+Working directories must contain a unique identifier (job id) unless there is an application need to share the directory across multiple jobs (e.g. a forecast job writing output that is needed by a post job running in parallel).
+Working directories must be removed upon successful completion of the run.
+All data that is needed for longer than one cycle must be copied to \$COMOUT or \$GESOUT.
+MPMD child processes must do their work in separate subdirectories of the main working directory to avoid cases where multiple processes might create/modify/remove the same file simultaneously.